CMorenoStokoe/pynea-test-api/README.md

 ## Tests

 To run available tests run `npm run test:e2e`
-_Note: Currently just some example end-to-end testing to show how we would test GET endpoints._
+_Note: Currently just some example end-to-end testing to show how we would test endpoints.
+As noted in the files, unit testing should make use of mock functions._